DaalbuCZ/Hermes/README.md

 ## **H**igh **E**fficiency **R**ecording and **M**anagement **E**valuation **S**ystem

 A website to help my dance club manage the results of the physical testings done every year.
 The website is using Django fully, with dynamic features done by unicorn.
-I've setup an account for you.

-username: `hacker` password: `hackclub`

-Try out creating a new profile and addidg some test result to it.
-You are welcome to try to break the site (I want to see if it holds up :D).

-Also this is technically an update because I've started slightly before high seas but basically everything you see was done during the event.

 ## Prerequisites